MikroElektronika/mikrosdk_click_v2/clicks/nanobeacon/README.md

 ## Note

-> During advertising, the click board should appear as an Eddystone URI beacon on the BLE Scanner application.
+> During advertising, the Click board should appear as an Eddystone URI beacon on the BLE Scanner application.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).